 Roberto Mugnani’s experience in the field of international education spans over 20 years as a teacher, administrator, and program director in Latin America, Asia, Africa and the United States.

 Eric is an eighth grade English teacher at the Nock Middle School in Newburyport, MA.
 He is also the Interim Assistant Director for Outreach at the Mount Holyoke School of Professional and Graduate Education (PaGE).
 He is active in organizing for unions and political campaigns, and he has experience working in independent, parochial, charter, and public schools.
 He collaborates with artists, writers, actors, journalists, and other creative professionals to bring learning to life for students.
 He believes in the power of live theater to build community and transform people's lives.

-Catherine Swift, Assistant Director of the Master of Arts in Teaching program, has been in the field of education for 24 years with a focus on Elementary and Early Childhood Education.
+Catherine Swift, Director of the Graduate Licensure Program, has been in the field of education for over 25 years with a focus on Teacher Education.
 Initially an elementary classroom teacher, Swift became a visiting lecturer and program supervisor at Smith College before moving to Mount Holyoke College in 2013.
-Swift’s research and interests include reflective practice, culturally responsive teaching, and effective ways to use writer’s workshop and Children’s Literature to teach social emotional skills.
+Swift’s research and interests include co-teaching, social justice and equity, reflective practice, and using children’s literature to teach mindfulness and social emotional skills.